-Dear Students,

-As the fall semester begins, San Diego College of Continuing Education remains in an adjustment phase due to the pandemic and will offer free classes in a variety of formats.
-Select classes will be offered on campus, and partially on campus.
-Many classes will continue to be offered online and some will have set meeting times and others with no set meeting times.

-We are confident that our campuses are ready for in-person classes and we need your help to keep campuses safe for all who are working and learning.
-Please note that masks are required for all faculty, employees, community members, and students who are on campus.
-If you do not have a mask, we will provide one for you.

-Physical distancing may be provided as an added safety measure but will not be required when attending classes.
-We ask that you continue to wash your hands frequently and remain at home if you are not feeling well or show signs of illness or sickness.

-As our campuses will be partially open during this semester, we are working closely with local, state, and federal officials to ensure your health and safety.

-We look forward to your return and thank you for your patience.

-Sincerely,

-Kay Faulconer

-Kay Faulconer Boger, Ed.D.
-Interim President

-Periodical Statement

-CLASS SCHEDULE (USPS 024-308) Vol. 14 Issue #6 is published six times a year: once each in January, April, May, June, August and November by the San Diego Community College District (Office of Public Information and Government Relations), 3375 Camino del Rio South, San Diego, CA 92108-3883.
+Student Success Samantha Marasigan At age 38, Samantha is graduating with SDCCE's Class of 2022, after earning four automotive certificates and three welding certificates in the Skilled and Technical Trades program.
+After high school, Samantha attended nursing school to honor her parents' wish for her to become a healthcare professional and she worked a handful of jobs in the medical field.
+"I felt stuck and unsatisfied," said Marasigan, whose family immigrated to the United States (U.S.) from the Philippines in 1979 during her father's enlistment in the U.S. Navy.
+"I always wanted to go back to college but was not sure for what and taking out another student loan was out of the question," she said.
+"In 2019, I discovered SDCCE and was shocked to learn about several classes offered free of charge."
+Samantha plans to transition to San Diego Miramar College this fall to earn an Associate of Science Degree in Automotive Technology.
+Periodical Statement CLASS SCHEDULE (USPS 024-308) Vol. 16 Issue #4 is published six times a year: once each in January, April, May, June, August and November by the San Diego Community College District (Office of Public Information and Government Relations), 3375 Camino del Rio South, San Diego, CA 92108-3883.
 Periodicals Postage Paid at San Diego, California.
 POSTMASTER: Send address corrections to CLASS SCHEDULE Attn: Mailroom/Duplicating, San Diego Community College District, 3375 Camino del Rio South, San Diego, CA 92108-3883.

-Disclaimer

-While every reasonable effort is made to ensure that statements in this schedule are accurate, the information contained herein is subject to change or elimination without notice by the administration of the San Diego Community College District.
+Disclaimer While every reasonable effort is made to ensure that statements in this schedule are accurate, the information contained herein is subject to change or elimination without notice by the administration of the San Diego Community College District.
 The San Diego Community College District is governed by its Board of Trustees.
 No oral or written agreement is binding on the San Diego Community College District without the express approval of the Board of Trustees.
 Students should consult the appropriate campus, campus/district website or department for current information, as well as for any special rules or requirements imposed.
-GED® is a registered trademark of the American Council on Education and may not be used or reproduced without the express written permission of the American Council on Education.
+GED[®] is a registered trademark of the American Council on Education and may not be used or reproduced without the express written permission of the American Council on Education.

-SAN DIEGO COLLEGE OF CONTINUING EDUCATION

-CAMPUS READY

-HELP YOUR CAMPUS STAY SAFE

-ALL MUST WEAR A MASK

-IF YOU DON'T HAVE A MASK, WE'LL BE HAPPY TO PROVIDE ONE FOR YOU

-SOCIAL DISTANCE WHEN APPROPRIATE

-M WASH YOUR HANDS FREQUENTLY

-STAY HOME IF YOU'RE SICK

-Our campus is partially open for approved students only.
-We are working closely with local, state, and federal officials to ensure your health and safety.